Yann Weymouth: Louvre Notebooks

 Weymouth has kept notebooks of his work on the Louvre.
 In 1992, the American Institute of Architects and American Architectural Foundation exhibited Yann Weymouth Louvre Notebooks at The Octagon House in Washington, D.C.
 In 2009, to mark the 20th anniversary of the opening of the Louvre Pyramid, the Musee du Louvre and Prestel co-published the book I.M.
 Pei and the Louvre Pyramid by Philip Jodidio and with sketches by Weymouth.

 Personal life

 Weymouth is the older brother of Tina Weymouth, the bassist for the art-rock band Talking Heads from 1974 to 1991, the son of Ralph Weymouth and the great-grandson of Anatole Le Braz.
 His mother was an immigrant from France of Breton descent and his father was American.

 Weymouth married journalist and editor Lally Graham in 1963; they divorced in 1969.
-They had two children: Katherine, who was the publisher for The Washington Post, and Pamela, a former writer for HuffPost.
+They had two children: Katharine, who was the publisher for The Washington Post, and Pamela, a former writer for HuffPost.
 In 1988, Weymouth married Susana Pola; they have a son, Wells Weymouth.